JackGruber/joplin-plugin-backup/README.md

 ### Are Note History (Revisions) backed up?

-The note history and file versions (revisions) are not included in the backup.
+A JEX backup file **does not** contain any note history (revisions).
+It contains the notebooks, notes and attachments as they were at the time the backup was made.

 ### Are all Joplin profiles backed up?